Similar case studies Transportation

 A photovoltaic roof system for the Jaén Tramway workshops and depot

-In accordance with the policy of promoting public transport, the city of Jaén (Spain) has built an environmentally sustainable and efficient tramway system.
-For its strategic heart, the workshops and depot building, ArcelorMittal supplied Hacierco roof decking sheet and the photovoltaic system.
+In accordance with their policy of promoting public transportation, the city of Jaén, Spain has built an environmentally sustainable and efficient tramway system.
+For its strategic heart, the workshops and depot building, ArcelorMittal supplied Hacierco® roof decking sheets and a photovoltaic system.

-With 2 lines, 10 stops and 4.7 km in length, the new Jaén Tramway is designed to quickly and efficiently connect the city’s most important locations on the north-south axis and at the same time enable access to the city centre, ensuring intermodality with the railway and bus interchange.
-Its urban integration, accessibility, intermodality and sustainability are the principal characteristics of its implementation.
+With two lines, 10 stops, and 4.7 km in length, the new Jaén Tramway is designed to quickly and efficiently connect the city’s most important locations on the north-south axis and at the same time enable access to the city centre ensuring intermodality with the railway and bus interchange.
+Its urban integration, accessibility, intermodality, and sustainability are the principal characteristics of its implementation.

-Jaén’s Tramway System’s workshops and depot complex occupies a total area of 22,480 m².
-It is capable of accommodating 8 tramsets under cover, but has the potential to increase this capacity by 4 additional cars in the future.
-It comprises:
+Jaén Tramway system’s workshops and depot complex occupies a total area of 22 480 m².
+It is capable of accommodating eight tramsets under cover, but will have the potential to increase this capacity by four additional cars in the future.
+It is comprised of: